Catalin246/php-web-shop-amazon/README.md

 To Do:

 - solve the errors when you are logged in as admin
-- payment process (payment button in shopping cart, payment page)
+- solve the issue related to the css (tailwibd)
+- home page: redirect to paymey page
-- display the items based on the category on the category page
+- category page: display the items based on the category
-- redirect to the category page also when the user press the category image on the home page
+- payment page